ubc-library-rc/gis-tools-workflows/content/vector-tools.md

 This page will introduce some common vector tools for spatial analysis workflows.
 Vector tools can be accessed from the **Vector** menu, and are grouped by task: Geoprocessing, Geometry, Analysis, Research, and Data Management.
 You can also search for vector tools (and any other tool, for that matter) by name from the **Processing Toolbox**.
 The  Processing Toolbox is a panel that can be opened from **Processing** menu at the top of your screen.

+If for some reason you can't find the Processing Toolbox, you may have to enable the processing plugin.
+In the main menu bar at the top of your screen, click on **Plugins**, then click on **Manage and Install Plugins…**.
+On the search bar, type in Processing.
+Select the Processing box and then click Close.
+You should now see the Toolbox icon and be able to proceed with the next steps.
+{: .note}

 Before we begin exploring vector tools, let's get on the same page.
 Load the following datasets to your QGIS project if not already added, and zoom to Vancouver: `vancouver-parks`,  `jonathan-rogers-park`, and `vancouver-neighborhoods`, `mount-pleasant`, and `business-licences`.
 Re-order the Layers panel and adjust the layers' symbology until each layer is visible.
 Your screen will look something like this: